By Mike Loughrin, CEO for Transformance Advisors

 - The CEO, CFO, and Corporate Council are locked away in an “emergency meeting”.

 The disconnects become obvious from your notes.
 As a brand-new employee, you realize the lack of alignment is something people are not seeing.
 It’s taken years for each functional area to drift into a comfort zone which does not align with the other areas.

 No one functional area is wrong.
 It’s the lack of alignment which is the real challenge.

-While the thought of quitting is alluring, you decide to find a path forward and think back to the “Line of Sight” tool used at your last organization.
+While the thought of quitting is alluring, you decide to find a path forward and think back to the “Line of Sight” assessment used at your last organization.

-You recall how the assessment took about 9 minutes and there are three levels to choose from:
+You recall how the assessment took less than 5 minutes and could be conducted at three levels:

 - Individual: an assessment you can take for your own personal benefit

 - Team: a consolidated version of the assessment for your department of 8 to 20 people

 - Enterprise: something for everyone in an organization which reports the results by categories you select

 You decide it’s too risky to start at the enterprise level.
 Much better to do an individual assessment as the first step.